Tags API

 curl -H "TOKEN: ${API_TOKEN}" "${BASE_URL}/"

-# Get tags of a particular subject
+# Get tags of a particular object

 curl -H "TOKEN: ${API_TOKEN}" "${BASE_URL}/?oid=1&otype=data"

-# Add a tag to a subject
+# Add a tag to an object

 curl -X POST "${BASE_URL}/Employees/subject/" -H 'content-type: application/json' -H "TOKEN: ${API_TOKEN}" -d '{